 Summary so far...

-- Optimise data sent, add error correction, match modulation + speed to the path. - Normalising data rate to the bandwidth, we can show that a properly designed data mode can show about 6dB better than CW in the hands of a highly experienced operator. - And a LOT better if the OP. is not experienced!
+Optimise data sent, add error correction, match modulation + speed the path.
+Normalising data rate to the bandwidth, we can show that a properly designed data mode can show about 6dB better than CW with a highly experienced operator.